 In a forum held in Denver, sponsored by The Coalition for Living Safely With Dogs, results were reported from a year-long-survey taken throughout Colorado about the number of dogs involved in dog bite incidents.

-The survey covered the time between July 2007 to July 2008, and included 17 “districts” in Colorado, including the metropolitan Denver area, El Paso and Weld counties, and some Western Slope counties.
-No website exists using the Google search for the organization entitled The Coalition for Living Safely with Dogs.
-Nonetheless, it is assumed that this organization did exist and they reported … Continue reading
+The survey covered the time between July 2007 to July 2008, and included 17 “districts” in Colorado, including the metropolitan Denver area, El Paso and Weld counties, and some Western Slope counties. ((No website exists using the Google search for the organization entitled The Coalition for Living Safely with Dogs.
+Nonetheless, it is assumed that this organization did exist and they reported the above-mentioned findings at a forum in Denver.
+Hence, the findings reported above should be regarded as valid and representative of more recent dog bite statistics in Colorado.
+This page updated July 4, 2020.))

 A population of about 700,000 dogs lived in the areas that were surveyed.
 From this population, a total of 2060 dog bites inflicted to people were reported.
 Based on the total number of dogs included in the population, and divided by the number of dog bites, produced a ratio of approximately one dog bite for every 350 dogs, less than 1% of the total population.
 Hence, according to a coalition member, the data indicate that “any dog can bite, but most don’t.”